Archaeology publishes discoveries. This site looks for what sits between them.

 Iron Age → Historical periods → Modern world

-My posts in this site imagine women who lived before agriculture, before writing, and before certainty—women whose lives unfolded within Ice Age landscapes shaped by seasonal risk and ecological change.
-Each piece pairs restrained storytelling with archaeological evidence, not to invent the past, but to stay close to what material traces allow us to infer.
-What appears here is not prehistoric fantasy, but reflection grounded in anthropology, material culture, and the quiet, durable realities of survival.
+The posts here pair restrained storytelling with archaeological evidence — not to invent the past, but to stay close to what the material record allows us to infer.
+These are not prehistoric fantasies.
+They are reflections grounded in anthropology, material culture, and the quiet, durable realities of keeping people alive.

 This site explores women-centered historical fiction grounded in archaeology, anthropology, and deep-time ecology, with a focus on Stone Age life before agriculture, writing, and modern social structures.
 Its essays draw on material culture, prehistoric flora and fauna, ancient tools, care and healing, and survival strategies to reflect how early humans lived, adapted, and made meaning across deep history.